0300 123 9298

 Monday – Friday 9am to 5pm

-PLEASE DO NOT CALL US REGARDING SIA RELATED PROBLEMS OR QUESTIONS, CALL THE SIA ON THE ABOVE NUMBER DURING THE APPROPRIATE TIMES.
+PLEASE DO NOT CALL US (WESTMINSTER SECURITY) REGARDING SIA RELATED PROBLEMS OR QUESTIONS, CALL THE SIA ON THE ABOVE NUMBER DURING THE APPROPRIATE TIMES – EXPECT TO BE ON HOLD FOR ABOUT AN HOUR!

 The Security Industry Authority (SIA) in their infinite wisdom; decided to close their call centre in July 2016 leaving countless thousands of licence holders and applicants in limbo regarding their applications, renewals, general questions, queries and licensing problems.
 The SIA do not advertise the above phone number on their website, preferring to direct you to a contact form and promising to reply to you within 10 days.
 Unfortunately many licence holders and new applicants have waited several months in some cases for a reply – and even then their initial problem wasn’t solved.
 This meant that hundred’s if not thousands of people have either lost their jobs as a result of being unlicensed, or have not been able to start work due to the delay and communication issues caused by the SIA.
 If this is the case for you, please seek legal advice.